 The placenta shares group enriched gene expression of a few genes with several other tissue types, but mostly with testis.
-One example of a group enriched gene expressed in placenta and other tissues is CXorf67, previously uncharacterized, which is also expressed in testis.
-Another example is DLK1, a transmembrane protein involved in differentiation of several cell types including adipocytes and neuroendocrine cells, also expressed in adrenal gland.
+One example of a group enriched gene expressed in the placenta and other tissues is CXorf67, previously uncharacterized, which is also expressed in testis.
+Another example is DLK1, a transmembrane protein involved in the differentiation of several cell types including adipocytes and neuroendocrine cells, also expressed in the adrenal gland.

 The placenta is a temporary organ formed during pregnancy.
 It connects the developing fetus to the uterine wall to allow nutrient uptake, waste elimination, and gas exchange via the mother's blood supply.
 The placenta consists of a fetal component, chorionic villi, which develops from the blastocyst that forms the fetus, and a maternal component, decidua, which develops from the maternal uterine tissue.